FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ReaVolution.md

 >
 > **<** : move snap offset of the selected items to the cursor position

-You can set the snap offset of an item by using the mouse modifier <code>SHIFT+CTRL</code> and by clicking on the top half of the item.
+You can set the snap offset of an item by using the mouse modifier '''SHIFT+CTRL''' and by clicking on the top half of the item.

 ![moveItem.gif](include/moveItem.gif)